Curved Page Divider

 Having more than one foster care placement increases the probability of becoming homeless.
 Foster care is designed to be a temporary solution for children who have been removed from their biological parents' homes.

 Children with multiple placements are more likely to have behavioral issues and struggle due to an overall lack of stability.
-Unlike adoptive parents or legal guardians, foster parents are not absorbing full legal responsibility for the child.
+Unlike adoptive parents or legal guardians, foster parents do not assume full legal responsibility for the child.
 This makes it likely that a kid in the foster system is shuffled between homes when a family cannot meet the needs of a child in their home.

 Poor Mental Health Resources